Sensitivity-Informed Parameter Selection for Improved Soil Moisture Estimation from Remote Sensing Data: Simulated Case Study

 \subsection{Evaluation criteria}

-The effectiveness of the proposed method in estimating soil moisture and soil hydraulic parameters is evaluated through three different cases.
-The first case (Case 1) involves only soil moisture estimation while considering uncertainty in the soil hydraulic parameters.
-In the second case (Case 2), all soil moisture and soil hydraulic parameters are estimated without considering the sensitivity analysis and selection of the estimable hydraulic parameters.
-In the third case (Case 3), the proposed method is used to simultaneously estimate both soil moisture and soil hydraulic parameters.
-To quantify the performance of each case, the root mean square error (RMSE) at a specific time and the average RMSE are used as evaluation metrics.
+The effectiveness of the proposed method was evaluated through three different cases.
+The first case (Case 1) involved only soil moisture estimation while accounting for uncertainty in the soil hydraulic parameters.
+In the second case (Case 2), all soil moisture states and hydraulic parameters were estimated without performing sensitivity analysis or selecting estimable parameters.
+The third case (Case 3) applied the proposed method to simultaneously estimate both soil moisture and hydraulic parameters, incorporating sensitivity analysis and parameter selection.

+To quantify the performance of each case, the root mean square error (RMSE) at individual time steps and the average RMSE over the simulation period were used as evaluation metrics.
 The mathematical definitions of these metrics are provided as follows: